 Even a healthy looking red squirrel that has been killed by a vehicle, for instance, can be useful for the team at the Royal (Dick) School of Veterinary Studies as part of their long-term study of diseases and parasites in Scotland's wild-living red squirrels.

-A copy of our guidance on how to package and label the squirrel carcase and the address to send it to can be downloaded here: Squirrel Post-Mortem Guidance Note.
+A copy of our guidance on how to package and label the squirrel carcass and the address to send it to can be downloaded here: Squirrel Post-Mortem Guidance Note.
 Please follow the directions carefully to ensure your parcel reaches its destination intact.

 CAUTION: Please wear disposable gloves or put your hand into a polythene bag to handle dead squirrels!